The abundance of dark matter haloes down to Earth mass: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a constructive report that helped us tighten up our analytical arguments and improve our manuscript.
 We would like to thank Simon D. M. White, Volker Springel, and Shaun Cole for useful discussions and advice.
 We acknowledge support from the National Natural Science Foundation of China (Grant No. 11988101, 11903043, 12073002, 11721303) and the K. C. Wong Education Foundation.
 HZ acknowledges support from the China Scholarships Council (No. 202104910325).
 SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].
 CSF acknowledges support by the European Research Council (ERC) through Advanced Investigator grant, DMIDAS (GA 786910).
-SL acknowledges the support from the ERC Consolidator Grant KETJU (No. 818930).
-JW acknowledges the support of the research grants from the Ministry of Science and Technology of the People’s Republic of China (No. 2022YFA1602902), the China Manned Space Project (No. CMS-CSST-2021-B02), and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-062).
+JW acknowledges the support of the research grants from the Ministry of Science and Technology of the People’s Republic of China (No. 2022YFA1602901), the China Manned Space Project (No. CMS-CSST-2021-B02), and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-062).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the UK National e-Infrastructure.